le717/Shutdown-Timer/README.md

 If you run the Python script directly, you will need to same operating system requirements, in addition to having at least a Python 3.3.0 interpreter.
 Again, a check will stop it on running on any versions lower than 3.3.0.

-If you want to run the EXE, again, you need to meet the operating system requirements and have the Microsoft Visual Studio C++ 2008 Redistributable Package, either [x86](http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=29) or [x64](http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=15336), depending on the EXE version you use.
+If you want to run the Exe, again, you need to meet the operating system requirements and have the Microsoft Visual Studio C++ 2008 Redistributable Package, either [x86](http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=29) or [x64](http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=15336), depending on the Exe version you use.
 If you are unsure if you need this package or not, here's a helpful hint:
 Only if you get an error message saying "MSVCR100.dll is missing from your computer" do you need to install it.
 Otherwise, it is not needed.

 Contributing